Over the years, I’ve been known to write things.

 ---

-I will be writing critiques monthly, so check back here for links to the latest.
+I write critiques monthly, so check back here for links to the latest.

-A critique of the new identity for YOLOH, a new, tech-driven insurance platform.
+A critique of the new identity for Osland, a Norwegian trout husbandry operation.

-A critique of the new identity for Google Gemini.
+A critique of the new identity for Osland, a Norwegian trout husbandry operation.

-A critique of the new name (Arrive) and identity for Easy Park Group, a collection of transportation apps.
+A critique of the new identity for Evercoat, a brand of materials used to repair vehicle body panels.

-A critique of the new identity for Nopinz, a high-end cycling apparel brand.
+A critique of the new identity for Evercoat, a brand of materials used to repair vehicle body panels.

 ---

-I recently contributed some thoughts to two pieces on Creative Bloq.
+In 2024, I contributed some thoughts to two pieces on Creative Bloq.

 &